 The snow covered mountain peaks makes a winter vacation a magical time.
 You won’t need to worry about what to do in Canmore in winter with so many outdoor activities!

 Here’s a list of the best Canmore attractions in winter.
-Many can be done right from the town of Canmore and other’s will require a short drive.
-We haven’t included too many activities in Banff, since we have an entire post dedicated to the best things to do in Banff in winter.
+Many can be done right from the town of Canmore and other’s will require some driving.
+We haven’t included too many Banff winter activities, since we have an entire post dedicated to the best things to do in Banff in winter.

 A Kananaskis Conservation Pass is required for any vehicles parking in Kananaskis, which includes places like Canmore Nordic Centre, Grotto Canyon, Goat Creek, etc. For any activities in Banff National Park, a Banff park pass is required.